Contents tagged with technology

 By AAFP News Staff

-The Robert Wood Johnson Foundation has selected AAFP member Carlos Jaén, M.D., Ph.D., of San Antonio, to … more
+The Robert Wood Johnson Foundation has selected AAFP member Carlos Jaén, M.D., Ph.D., of San Antonio, to serve on … more

 EMR: Friend or foe?

 By Bradley K. ReinerPractice Management Consultant, Reiner Consulting and Associates

 Are you prepared for the onslaught?
 You may think you are already inundated with choices … more